These clones are no longer available, but here's my full review on the Phoenixtech 600ESP that I'm now carrying as of August 2015.

 I cleaned all the shorted tracers off thinking maybe it would still be working, but of course that was not the case.
 The LM2940L 5V regulator (circled in green above) also has an internal short which again is likely a result of the failure and not the root cause.

 Not saying this is common, but once again I come back to the saying "you get what you pay for".
 So, as a result I'm now $120 beans lighter in the wallet because I've just ordered up a Castle Phoenix Edge 100A ESC.
 Tried and true & what I should have put in this thing a year ago!

 coreless digital KingMax servos that come with the VWINRC 600ESP and

 550E combo kits seem to be pretty decent with dual bearings, aluminum heat sinks, and

 have nice specs for a 600 size machine.

 -Cyclic (x3): KM5514MD Digital Coreless Titanium Metal Gear (13.3Kg / 0.09s / 6v / 60º)

 -Tail (x1): KM4805D Digital Coreless Plastic Gear (5.2kg / 0.06sec / 6v / 60º)

-I've done a little research on KingMax servos since getting the kit and from all accounts they make okay servos.
-No, they are not near Savox/Align, Futaba, Hitec, Outrage, or JR quality; but again for a combo kit that costs about half of what the Align 600ESP did, they are performing reasonably well.
+I've done a little research on KingMax servos since getting the kit and like you would expect, reviews are mixed, polarized, and subjective at best.
+In other words, they are not near Savox/Align, Futaba, Hitec, Outrage, or JR quality; but again for a combo kit that costs about half of what the Align 600ESP did, they are performing reasonably well.

 There is some slop around center but it almost disappears as they warm up.
 My guess is the gears expand a little and that removes the small amount of gear play?
 For general, scale, or sport, that little bit of servo slop isn't noticeable but something a pro 3D or F3C pilot would pick up on.